xubingyue/snackis/README.md

 ![inbox example](images/inbox.png?raw=true)

 #### Peers
 When an invite is accepted/rejected, a reply is sent to inform the inviting peer.
-Peers are uniquely identified by their email address and may be invited any number of times, encryption-keys are exchanged each time an invitation is accepted.
+Peers are uniquely identified by their email-address and may be invited any number of times, encryption-keys are exchanged each time an invitation is accepted.

 ![accept example](images/accept.png?raw=true)